 From 5th to 11th March 2012, it’s British Pie Week.
 While I am a keen supporter of British Pies, especially the Apply Pie my Wife makes, this week serves as a timely reminder on how data is the worst ingredient for a pie.
 On the same day that British Pie Week launched, I happened upon a link that took me to the following break-down of Android platform version distribution as at February 1st 2012.

 Now, I have no doubt that this chart very clearly tells us that Android 2.3.3 is the version with the biggest distribution and that Android 2.2 is next in the list, but seriously how useful is it for everything else?
 On top of the ridiculous cramming of versions prior to 2.2 and versions after 2.3.3, the colour scheme is crazy.
-As if this wasn’t enough, version number actually denote a measurement over time, which a pie chart just can’t tell us.
+As if this wasn’t enough, version numbers actually denote a measurement over time, which a pie chart just can’t tell us.
 For example, while being honest with yourself and without reading ahead, what is the percentage value of that largest segment in the pie chart?

 If you still really believe that the pie chart is telling you the whole story, let’s take a look at a column chart instead.

 This chart below amply highlights the dominance of Android 2.3.3 and the decline of older versions.
 It also highlights the relative age of this dominant version compared to older and newer versions.
 2.3.3 sits exactly half-way along this version list.
 Of course, the chronological gap between each version is not necessarily equal – but the dates are not supplied in the original data set.
 As a bonus, we don’t even need to use colour to differentiate the versions (even though the original didn’t do this adequately anyhow).